lsc-sde-crates/cr8tor-publisher/publish-service/docs/service.md

 The microservice has the following endpoints, each serving a specific function:

-1. POST data-publish/package - Packages the data from the source database into a staging container.
-Returns the payload with the details of created data files in the staging container.
+1. POST data-publish/validate - Validates the source and destination connections by checking if connections can be established.

    - **Example Request:**